- 1 - You are not ready to say goodbye

 There are many reasons why your house isn’t flying off the market and to avoid any missteps, be careful that you don’t make these 6 mistakes:

-#1 – Your house isn’t selling because you’re not ready to say goodbye
+1 – You are not ready to say goodbye

 It’s difficult to leave a house behind that has helped you raise a family and that contains your memories inside its walls.
 If you are not ready to let your house go, then keep it off the listings for now.